The Lonesome Billies

 Bill Collins - time keeper

-The Lonesome Billies shoot from the hip with their own take on a classic country sound that has been described as "boot stomping, gator hootin, whiskey swilling music".
-Four men from the badlands of Hazel Dell who have stuck together from their early days and have developed a bond akin to brotherhood, all while playing unapologetic dark and dusty honky tonk music.
+The Lonesome Billies shoot from the hip with their own loose take on a classic country sound that has been described as "boot stomping, gator hootin, whiskey swilling music.”
+Four childhood friends from the Pacific Northwest playing unapologetic, dark and dusty, honky tonk music.

 Kassi Valazza's songs are reminiscent of her childhood growing up in the vast open spaces of Arizona.
 Her lyrics portray dark stories of the west and a yearning for home, while the music rides a thin line of country western and Psych